Any nonincreasing convergence curves are simultaneously possible for GMRES and weighted GMRES, as well as for left and right preconditioned GMRES: Preliminary on GMRES and convergence curve formalism

 We denote by $(A,b)$ the general linear system

 where $A\in\mathbb{C}^{n\times n}$ is a non-singular matrix and $b\in\mathbb{C}^n$ is a vector.
 Given an inner product $\ip{\cdot}{\cdot}$ and its associated norm $\|\cdot\|$, we consider the application of the GMRES algorithm \cite{saad_gmres_1986,zbMATH01953444} with a zero initial guess ($x_0 = 0$) to the system $(A, b)$.
 We refer to this procedure as GMRES($A,b$).
-At an iteration $i$, the approximate solution is denoted by $x_i$ and the corresponding residual is $r_i := b - A x_i$.
 In this section, the inner product $\ip{\cdot}{\cdot}$ remains abstract.
-The method is associated with the Krylov spaces
+The method is associated with the Krylov subspaces